0xbaseddann/jupiverse-kit/README.md

 Jupiverse Kit is the ultimate ready-to-use React components library powered by Jupiter's APIs for building onchain applications on Solana effortlessly.

+The purpose of `jupiverse-kit` is to simplify and unify Jupiter's powerful open-source packages into a single cohesive library, offering a suite of reusable components and hooks that can be seamlessly integrated into your existing projects.

-An open source initiative built by [@dannonchain](https://x.com/dannonchain)
+This is an open source initiative built by [@dannonchain](https://x.com/dannonchain)

 ## Features

-- 👛 Wallet Component - Easy wallet connection management
+- 👛 Unified Wallet Provider - Easy wallet connection management powered by [Jupiter's Wallet Adapter](https://www.npmjs.com/package/@jup-ag/wallet-adapter)
-- 🔄 Swap Component - A fully functional token swap interface
+- 🔄 Swap Component - A fully customisable plug-and-play <Swap /> component
-- 🔔 Toast Component - Beautiful notifications system
-- 🎣 Custom Hooks - Utility hooks for token balances, swaps, and more
+- 🎣 Custom Hooks - Utility hooks built around Jupiter's APIs that are easy to use in your components

+... many more features coming soon! 🚀

 ## Installation